Community resources and funding assistance

 If you need an emergency grant

-If you are in need of emergency funds as a PCC student, emergency grants and loans may be available on our emergency funds page
+If you need emergency funds as a PCC student, emergency grants and loans may be available on our emergency funds page

 If you need help finding resources or services